 Genetic analysis company Ancestry denied law enforcement access to its database following a warrant from a Pennsylvania court in 2019, according to its recent transparency report.
-Known for offering one of the best genealogy websites on the market, Ancestry DNA says it denied police access to its database of 16 million DNA profiles on jurisdictional grounds.
+Known for offering one of the best genealogy sites on the market, Ancestry DNA says it denied police access to its database of 16 million DNA profiles on jurisdictional grounds.

 A spokesperson for Ancestry DNA said "not only will we not share customer information with law enforcement unless compelled to by valid legal process, such as a court order or search warrant, we will also always advocate for our customers' privacy and seek to narrow the scope of any compelled disclosure, or even eliminate it entirely."